interline-io/transitland-lib/test/data/bad-entities/README.md

 This feed should only contain errors that can be detected inside a single entity.
-No reference errors.
+No reference errors should be checked.